"""

 [docs]

-class BootCIResults(object):
+class BootCIResults(Results):

 The results class for bootstrapped confidence intervals.